My dog, Brutus, had a very large skin tag develop over the course of a few years before we finally got it removed.

 When our dog Brutus was 11 years old, we noticed a skin tag growing between his front legs.
 We visited the vets and were told that it wasn't harmful, but to keep an eye on it.
 Two years later, the skin tag had grown into a four-inch (10cm) dangling droplet of floppy skin that was truly unsightly.

-I started to notice whilst out walking with him that perfect strangers would stop and stare at him and children would laugh.
-Brutus didn't much care either way—if it got him an extra scratch behind the ear he was a happy boy.
-I, on the other hand started to find it embarrassing, I felt like these people were judging me wondering why on Earth had I not gotten that thing removed?
+I started to notice whilst out walking with him that perfect strangers would stop and stare at him, and children would laugh.
+Brutus didn't much care either way—if it got him an extra scratch behind the ear, he was a happy boy.
+I, on the other hand, started to find it embarrassing, I felt like these people were judging me and wondering why on Earth had I not gotten that thing removed?

 I checked the tag every day for bleeding.
-However it always felt cold to the touch, leading me to believe that there couldn't be much blood flowing into it.
-You can see in the picture below how large the skin tag was prior to taking him to the vets (you can see it just behind his left armpit laying on the carpet.)
+However, it always felt cold to the touch, leading me to believe that there couldn't be much blood flowing into it.
+You can see in the picture below how large the skin tag was prior to taking him to the vet (you can see it just behind his left armpit laying on the carpet).

 He explained to me that it could be removed through surgery, but as Brutus was older in his years, he thought that it would be best to try to tie it off!
 Tying off is a process that entailed the vet first tying some sort of thin line (like a fishing line) around the top of the tag close to his chest.
 He'd tie it as tightly as he could to stop the blood flow.
-It would smart a bit so I had to hold Brutus head so he didn't take a chunk out of the vet.
+It would hurt a bit, so I had to hold Brutus head, so he didn't take a chunk out of the vet.

 What Happens After Your Dog's Skin Tag Has Been Tied Off: